-As of December 31, 2023, EastWest Bank has a total of 392 stores, with 213 of these stores in Metro Manila.
-For the rest of the country, the Bank has 100 stores in other parts of Luzon, 40 branches in Visayas, and 39 stores in Mindanao.
-The total ATM network is 584, composed of 476 on-site ATMs and 108 off-site ATMs.
-Total headcount of EastWest is 6,559.
+EastWest's products and services are made available across multiple distribution and delivery channels.
+As of December 31, 2023, EastWest has a total of 393 branches, with 220 of these branches in Metro Manila.
+For the rest of the country, the Bank has 93 branches in other parts of Luzon, 41 branches in Visayas, and 39 branches in Mindanao.
+ATM network is at 584, composed of 399 on-site ATMs and 185 off-site ATMs.